 Justin and Jamie hosted 180 guests for their grand fête and said ‘I dos’ on a custom stage loaded with candles and lanterns to create a gorgeous, glowing ambiance.
-The bridal party had five groomsmaids, all outfitted in bespoke gowns by Mikhael Kale, a friend of the couple.
+The wedding party had five groomsmaids, all outfitted in bespoke gowns by Mikhael Kale, a friend of the couple.
 Jamie was a part of the creative process for the dresses, helping to choose fabrics and silhouettes for each groomsmaid.
 “We did not have a bride at our wedding, so we really wanted to highlight the beauty of the women involved in it,” Jamie explains.
 Three flower girls accompanied a special ring bearer—the couple’s dog, Diesel, decked out in his own dashing wee tuxedo— down the aisle.
 The ceremony was a favourite moment of the day.
 “We wrote our own vows, which was very nerve-wracking, but also very special,” Jamie shares, adding that “the lead-up to walking down the aisle was a total adrenaline rush!”

 The reveal of their dream reception space was also a high point.
 Suspended above their King’s Table was a 26-foot installation of green and white florals, while candles, grapes and kumquat branches ran down the centre of the table below.
 “It was magical to see everything and feel all the love and energy in the room.
 We had the best team helping us—Lexi and our florist, Wild North, nailed everything!”